The REAL Spirit of New Orleans Monday, Apr 2 2012

 New Birth Brass Band, Preservation Hall, March 2007.

 Absorb the sounds –There will be music.
 The City thrives on it.
 With food it is New Orleans’ life blood.
 Go with it.
 Swing with it.
 Bring it back in your heart.
-We have well-known musicians, Paul Sanchez and Dr, Michael White on our schedule, but there will others.
+We have well-known musicians, Paul Sanchez and Dr, Michael White on our schedule, but there will be others.
 Whether in the clubs or on the street, there will be others.
 Three places to put in your sights: Frenchmen Street; Preservation Hall; and Rock and Bowl.
 Enough said.

 Just eat it! – As iconic chef and restaurateur Leah Chase says: “if it taste good, eat it!”
 Go with that.
 People in New Orleans live to talk, listen to music and EAT!”
 It’s in their blood.
 And they know what’s good.
 And you have to try it.
 It’s fried, fattening, greasy, sometimes gross, but it is traditional local cuisine.
 It is real.
 It is authentic.
 And it will help your understanding of the people and area in which you are staying.